ehcloninger/my72mgb/_posts/2022-01-13-wintertime-blues.md

     title: ""
 ---

-We've had a bit of nice weather this week, between bad weather systems and COVID, I felt the need to get out.
-I managed to coax Pearline out for a drive a couple times.
+We've had a bit of nice weather this week.
+Between bad weather and the general stress of dealing with COVID protocols, I felt the need to get out of the house.
+I've managed to coax Pearline out for a drive a couple times.

 <!--more-->